 With younger kids and toddlers, you can often just give them a little placebo for comfort instead of risking the side effects of a real medicine.

-For example, here’s a cool little chewable vitamin called Magic Feel Good (Amazon link).
-It comes in a fancy case and is designed to make kids feel like they’re getting some real medicine to make them feel better.
-But in reality, it’s just a harmless, tasty Vitamin C chew.
+There used to be a cool little chewable vitamin called Magic Feel Good.
+It came in a fancy case and was designed to make kids feel like they were getting some real medicine to make them feel better.
+But in reality, it was just a harmless, tasty Vitamin C chew.

 My own doctor, for the record, was fine with giving multi-vitamins as placebo a try.

 It’s best to make your own decision on this sort of thing.

 Personally, I might keep it in my toolbag for rare occasions when my daughter just can’t be comforted, but I wouldn’t rely on placebos night in and night out.

 Signs your kid or toddler might actually have a belly ache

 The other possibility here is that your toddler might actually, really be sick and have a stomachache.

 The nurse I spoke to told me to keep a lookout for a couple of key things to tell if my daughter’s stomachaches are real or imagined.

 - Changes in appetite